-1 can (or one cup) black beans, drained of water (for Instant Pot directions see below)
+1 cup black beans, drained of water (our incredible Cuban black beans are great for this!) (for Instant Pot directions see below)

 1 12-ounce package polenta (there are many varieties, but sun-dried tomato is my favorite)